 4. Notification.
 The Affected Party shall give notice of the event without delay to the other party.

 5. Consequences of Force Majeure.
-A party successfully invoking this Clause is relieved from its duty to perform its obligations under the Contract and from any liability in damages or from any other contractual remedy for breach of contract, from the time at which the impediment causes inability to perform, provided that notice thereof is given without delay.
+A party successfully invoking this Clause is relieved from its duty to perform its obligations under the Contract and from any liability in damages or from any other contractual remedy for breach of contract, from the time at which the impediment causes inability to perform, provided that the notice thereof is given without delay.
 If notice thereof is not given without delay, the relief is effective from the time at which notice thereof reaches the other party.
 The other party may suspend the performance of its obligations, if applicable, from the date of the notice.

-The main purpose of this paragraph is to clarify that the Affected Party is relieved from the performance of the obligations subject to Force Majeure from the occurrence of the impediment, provided that timely notice is given.
-In order to avoid the Affected Party invoking Force Majeure only at a later stage (e.g. when the other party claims non-performance) where timely notice was not given, the effects of the Force Majeure are delayed until the receipt of the notice.
+The main purpose of this paragraph is to clarify that the Affected Party is relieved from the performance of the obligations subject to Force Majeure from the occurrence of the impediment, provided that a timely notice is given.
+In order to avoid the Affected Party invoking Force Majeure only at a later stage (e.g. when the other party claims non-performance) where a timely notice is not given, the effects of the Force Majeure are delayed until the receipt of the notice.

 The other party may suspend the performance of its obligations upon the receipt of the notice to the extent these obligations result from the obligations impeded by Force Majeure and they are suspendable.

 6. Temporary impediment.
-Where the effect of the impediment or event invoked is temporary, the consequences set out under paragraph 5 of this Clause shall apply only as long as the impediment invoked prevents performance by the Affected Party of its contractual obligations.
+Where the effect of the impediment or event invoked is temporary, the consequences set out under paragraph 5 above shall apply only as long as the impediment invoked prevents performance by the Affected Party of its contractual obligations.
 The Affected Party must notify the other party as soon as the impediment ceases to impede performance of its contractual obligations.

 7. Duty to mitigate.
-The Affected Party is under an obligation to use all reasonable means to limit the effect of the event invoked upon performance of the contract.
+The Affected Party is under an obligation to take all reasonable means to limit the effect of the event invoked upon performance of the contract.

 8. Contract termination.
 Where the duration of the impediment invoked has the effect of substantially depriving the contracting parties of what they were reasonably entitled to expect under the contract, either party has the right to terminate the contract by notification within a reasonable period to the other party.
 Unless otherwise agreed, the parties expressly agree that the contract may be terminated by either party if the duration of the impediment exceeds 120 days.